Barton Haynes

-Barton F. Haynes is an American physician and research scientist who is known for basic work on biology of T cells and the thymus.
-It enabled curative thymic transplantation for babies born without a thymus (DiGeorge syndrome).

-Haynes is known also for the discovery of immune tolerance control of HIV neutralizing antibodies, for his elucidation of HIV-neutralizing antibody co-evolution, and for the discovery of a novel type of B cells in the natural antibody pool called Fab Dimerized Glycan (FDG) antibodies.

-An infectious disease and clinical immunology and allergy specialist, Haynes is the founding director of the Duke Human Vaccine Institute (DHVI) and since 2005, has been an international leader in the development of an HIV vaccine.
-His basic and translational research has guided the work of his team and others in the field.
+Barton F. Haynes is an American physician and scientist who is known for work on basic biology of the immune system and on HIV vaccine development.
+An infectious disease specialist, Haynes is the founding director of the Duke Human Vaccine Institute (DHVI) and since 2005, has been an international leader in the effort to develop an HIV vaccine.
 He led the team that first induced HIV broadly reactive neutralizing antibody lineages in humans with a vaccine.
-He has performed work on HIV-host interactions that have led to strategies for HIV vaccine development and, more generally, concepts for engineering the B cell arm of the immune system ^{[13, 14]}.
-Haynes' team played an active role in the response to COVID-19 by co-developing new vaccines for pre-emergent coronaviruses.
+He has performed work on HIV-host interactions that have led to strategies for HIV vaccine development and, more generally, concepts for engineering the B cell arm of the immune system.
+Haynes' team played an active role in the response to COVID-19 by developing a vaccine for new animal coronaviruses.

 Education

-Haynes attended the University of Tennessee, graduating in 1969.
-His interest in research was stimulated by his work in the laboratory of Samuel Tipton in the Department of Zoology.
-He attended Baylor College of Medicine, graduating in 1973, and received his training in internal medicine at Duke University.
-From 1975 - 1980 Haynes was in the Public Health Service stationed at the National Institutes of Allergy and Infectious Diseases at the National Institutes of Health in Bethesda.
+Haynes attended the University of Tennessee and then Baylor College of Medicine, graduating in 1973.
+He received training in internal medicine at Duke University and then from 1975 - 1980 Haynes was in the Public Health Service stationed at the National Institutes of Allergy and Infectious Diseases at the National Institutes of Health.
 Haynes received fellowship training in infectious diseases at the NIH and the National Naval Medical Center and in allergy and clinical immunology at the NIH and the Walter Reed Army Medical Center.

 Career

-In 1980, Haynes returned to Duke as an Associate Professor of Medicine in the Division of Rheumatology and Immunology, became Professor of Medicine in 1986, and received the Frederic M. Hanes Distinguished Professorship of Medicine in 1988.
-In 1987 he became Chief of Rheumatology and Immunology at Duke, in 1990, he became the founding director of the Duke Human Vaccine Institute, in 1995 he became Chair of the Duke Department of Medicine, and served from 2000-2002 as Chief of Staff of Duke Hospital.
+In 1980, Haynes became an Associate Professor of Medicine at Duke in the Division of Rheumatology and Immunology, became Professor of Medicine in 1986, and received the Frederic M. Hanes Distinguished Professorship of Medicine in 1988.
+In 1987 he became Chief of Rheumatology and Immunology at Duke, in 1990, he became the founding director of the Duke Human Vaccine Institute, in 1995 he became Chair of the Duke Department of Medicine and served from 2000-2002 as Chief of Staff of Duke Hospital.
 In 2002, he stepped down from department chair to devote full time to laboratory research and building DHVI.